M1chU02/RockPaperScissors/README.md

 Stay tuned for updates! 🚀

+## License
+Rock Paper Scissors Game 1.0 is licensed under the [MIT License](https://opensource.org/license/mit/).
+You are free to use, modify, and distribute it as you see fit.

 ---

 Have fun and challenge your decision-making skills with Rock Paper Scissors Game 1.0! 🎮🤞